Primary Navigation Mobile

 What’s in the new plan?

-The Great Manchester Combined Authority (GMCA) has developed a investment-led Clean Air Plan that has now been approved by the UK government. £86 million will be spent on various emissions to mitigate against increasing emissions, including £51.1 million for updating Manchester’s bus fleet.
+The Great Manchester Combined Authority (GMCA) has developed a investment-led Clean Air Plan that has now been approved by the UK government. £86 million will be spent on various measures to mitigate against increasing emissions, including £51.1 million for updating Manchester’s bus fleet.
 40 brand-new zero-emission and 77 Euro 6 diesel buses will be added, a process that Manchester mayor Andy Burnham claimed is made easier by the service franchising model pioneered in the city.

 Other measures include changes to traffic management and financial support for taxi drivers to switch to cleaner vehicles.
 GMCA and the smaller local authorities within it are obligated to bring NOx down within legal limits by 2026.
-The new plan is set to achieve that goal faster than charging vehicles for entering a CAZ.
+The new plan is set to achieve that goal faster than charging vehicles for entering the proposed CAZ.

 Manchester’s Clean Air Plan